Won't Last a Day Without You

-Won't Last a Day Without You is a 2011 Filipino romantic comedy film directed by Raz dela Torre from the screenplay he co-wrote with Melissa Mae Chua and Carmi G. Raymundo, based on a story by Chua.
+Won't Last a Day Without You is a 2011 Filipino romantic comedy film directed by Raz de la Torre and co-written by Melissa Mae Chua and Carmi G. Raymundo from a story by Chua.
 The film stars Sarah Geronimo and Gerald Anderson with the special participation of Joey de Leon.

 Produced and released by Star Cinema and Viva Films, the film was theatrically released in the Philippines on November 30, 2011, and this was also the second team-up of Anderson and Geronimo on the silver screen after Catch Me, I'm in Love, released eight months prior on March 26, although Anderson remained in Budoy.

 Plot

 Awarded radio personality George Harrison Apostol, known as DJ Heidee to her listeners (Sarah Geronimo), provides love advice to people who are having problems in their relationships.
 DJ Heidee receives a call from a girl named Melissa (Megan Young) who is asking for advice on how to break up with her boyfriend Andrew (Gerald Anderson).
 Unfortunately, Andrew is listening to the same program and hears Heidee telling Melissa how they should break up.
 Andrew blames Heidee for what happened and even threatens to sue her for giving that particular advice.
 In order to prevent a legal battle, and to ease her conscience, Heidee decides to help Andrew win Melissa back.
 In the process of getting the two together, Andrew and Heidee begin to feel an attraction toward each other.
 Will they be able to overcome their past and become lovers instead?